FarPay/ApiDoc/Invoices.md

 }
 ````
 # Insert invoice
 When creating an invoice, the API facilitates two types of invoice-models.
 A regular invoice, with invoice data and multiple invoice lines data.
 A creditnote, that also has the same depth of invoice lines that can be refunded.
+The endpoint is available from an `HTTP_POST` at `https://api.farpay.io/{version}/invoices/`

 ## Ground rules for creating an invoice
 There are a couple of rules, that needs attention before we go into the further details.
 * The given amount should always be positive, both on the invoice and in the invoice lines.